 We are also dedicated to the vision of engineering entrepreneurship—getting science out of the lab and into the hands of doctors, care providers and consumers.
 For example, we are a founding member of the FDA-funded Maryland Center of Excellence in Regulatory Science and Innovation, which focuses on modernizing and improving the ways drugs and medical devices are reviewed and evaluated.

 We have a view of the human condition that is unlike many bioengineering and biomedical engineering departments in the country.
 Our thoughts and ideas are grounded first in biology.
 Our faculty and students think about biological systems: how they work, how they function, and how they interact with their environments.
 They think about how nature organizes information and materials into molecules, cells, tissues, organisms and ecosystems that sense and respond to physical and chemical cues.
 They try to understand processes that go astray, like those involved in disease.
 Armed with this knowledge, they use engineering principles to develop new technologies and devices that will change lives and improve human health throughout the world.

 Chair: J. Fisher (Prof; Chair)

-Associate Chairs/Directors: J. Aranda-Espinoza (Assoc Prof; Assoc Chair; Director, Graduate Program), W. Bentley (Prof; Director, Robert E. Fischell Institute for Biomedical Devices ), C. Jewell (Assoc Prof; Assoc Chair, Research), I. White (Assoc Prof; Assoc Chair; Director, Undergraduate Program)
+Associate Chairs/Directors: J. Aranda-Espinoza (Assoc Prof; Assoc Chair; Director, Graduate Program), W. Bentley (Prof; Director, Robert E. Fischell Institute for Biomedical Devices ), A. Clyne (Assoc Prof; Assoc Chair, Diversity, Equity, and Inclusion), I. White (Assoc Prof; Assoc Chair; Director, Undergraduate Program)

 Professors: W. Bentley, J. Fisher, X. He, L. Locascio (Vice President for Research), T. Lowe, Y. Tao, L. Zhang

-Associate Professors: J. Aranda-Espinoza, Y. Chen, A. Clyne, E. Eisenstein, K. Herold, C. Jewell, S. Matysiak, H. Montas, I. White
+Associate Professors: J. Aranda-Espinoza, A. Clyne, E. Eisenstein, S. Jay, C. Jewell, C. Kuo, S. Matysiak, H. Montas, G. Scarcelli, I. White

-Assistant Professors: G. Duncan, H. Huang, S. Jay, K. Maisel, G. Scarcelli, K. Stroka
+Assistant Professors: G. Duncan, H. Huang, K. Maisel, J. Mueller, K. Stroka

 Lecturers: B. Blair, J. Callura, A. Jones, L. Ma